Do It Yourself Diwali!

 Be magically transported through rows of twinkling lamps, daintily highlighting the colorful, traditional designs on the floor and throwing golden rays of light all around.
 Imagine entering a delightfully aromatic, immaculately clean home with lots of cheery faces everywhere, laughter and platters loaded with sweetmeats and savories.
 Imagine a soothing spirit that illuminates your soul, sending waves of peace and happiness!

 This is Diwali or Deepavali, literally meaning “a row of lamps.”
 For the millions of Indians celebrating this festival of lights this marks the commencement of the Hindu New Year, the date determined by the Lunar Hindu Calendar each year.
-This year, Diwali falls on November 5.
+Every year, Diwali falls in early November.
 Meticulous cleaning, painting and decorating the home is a precursor to the festival.
 Metaphorically, this is a symbol of sweeping away negative thoughts and energies and filling your mind with good and pure thoughts and feelings.

 Rangoli, also known as Kolam or Alpana, are geometric sand art patterns created at the main entrance of the house, a sign of welcome, inviting the Hindu goddesses to enter and bless the family.
 Embroidered door hangings hung above the door and colorful earthen lamps called diyas are lit around and inside the home, on balconies, even roof-tops, symbolizing the lamp of self-awareness and enlightenment, to quell the darkness that resides in our minds.